uwbiot/IPv6OverBluetoothLowEnergyMesh/README.md

 3. Apply the update with this command: `Applyupdate -stage duncanmacmichael.drivers.ipv6toble.cab`.
 4. Commit the update with this command: `Applyupdate -commit`.

 The Raspberry Pi/IoT device should restart, then you should see the spinning gears that means it is applying the driver to the board image.
+The driver is configured to auto-start when the system boots, so it will be running the next time the IoT device boots.

 If you encounter an issue when committing the update, clear the update cache first by using this command: `Applyupdate -clear`.
 Then try applying the update again.